folio-org/okapi/doc/security.md

 done by having the permissions module expand user roles into grouped permissions, and those into fine-grained permissions.
 For example, a 'sysadmin' role might expand into a list that contains 'patron.admin', which again could expand into a list that contains 'patron.read', 'patron.update', and 'patron.create'.
-But all that should happen in the permissions module.
+All that should happen in the permissions module.

 The Okapi source tree contains a small module `okapi-auth` that does both parts,